Supported Formats

 shell

-cloudsmith push generic your-account/your-repo ~/downloads/file.tar.gz --filepath distributions/latest/file.tar.gz
+cloudsmith push generic OWNER/REPOSITORY ~/downloads/file.tar.gz --filepath distributions/latest/file.tar.gz

 Filepath parameter